Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

-The pairs $(V,D)$ and $(V',D')$ differ by corner blowups and the neighborhoods of the origins in $\fF(V,D)$ and $\fF(V',D')$ are isomorphic, so they define the same integral-affine singularities.

-\begin{definition} Two pseudofans belong to the same \emph{corner blowup equivalence class (cbec)} if they correspond to different toric models of the same anticanonical pair, possibly after some corner blowups. \end{definition}
+\begin{definition} Two pseudofans belong to the same \emph{corner blowup equivalence class (cbec)} if they correspond to different toric models of the same anticanonical pair, possibly after some corner blowups and topologically trivial deformations. \end{definition}

-\begin{definition} An $\ias$ is the integral-affine structure on a complement $S^2\setminus \{p_1,\dotsc, p_k\}$ of finitely many points on a sphere such that \begin{enumerate} \item It is a lattice manifold, i.e. the transition functions lie in $\SL(2,\bZ)\ltimes\bZ^2$, and a set of integral points on $S^2$ is fixed, preserved by the monodromy, and it contains all the singular points $p_i$. \item For each singular point a cbec is fixed, and its neighborhood is isomorphic to an open subset of a pseudofan $\fF(V,D)$ in this cbec. \end{enumerate} \end{definition}